PinRec: Unified Generative Retrieval for Pinterest Recommender Systems

 \subsection{Serving}

-\pinrec\ is implemented with an in-house, optimized implementation of transformer and served with NVIDIA Triton Inference Server's ensemble setting and Python backend to perform autoregressive generative retrieval.
-This multi-stage serving pipeline includes separate stages for fetching signals, featurizing Pins with learned ID embeddings, autoregressive inference for item generation, and Faiss retrieval (\autoref{fig:serving}).
+\pinrec\ uses an in-house optimized transformer implementation and served with NVIDIA Triton Inference Server's ensemble setting and Python backend to perform autoregressive generative retrieval.
+This multi-stage serving pipeline includes separate stages for fetching signals, featurizing Pins with Pin features, autoregressive inference for item generation, and Faiss retrieval (\autoref{fig:serving}).